Markus Reich: Israelite Institution for the Deaf of Germany

-In 1911 The school was able to expand.
-Their staff grew with the addition of 4 male and 2.
-Female teachers.
+In 1911, the school was able to expand.
+Their staff grew with the addition of 4 male and 2 female teachers.
 They had 45 students enrolled.
-During this rebuild period Markus passed away.
-The school was then transferred to Markus's wife Emma Reich.
-Then in 1919 Felix reach took over the directorship of the institution.
+During this rebuilding period, Markus passed away.
+The school was then transferred to Markus's wife, Emma Reich.
+Then, in 1919, Felix took over the directorship of the institution.

+Felix fled Germany in 1939 with a group of students.
+In 1942, 146 students and staff were murdered by Nazis.
+No remains of the building still exist.
+There is a plaque where the school stood commemorating the school and those lost.

+Death

+He died on May 23, 1911.